 Return for year in 2019

 L1 Treasury also often collaborates with other business units of the Group in identifying, structuring, and executing investments either for its own portfolio or for the portfolio of another business unit.

 L1 Treasury’s highly experienced global team

-The L1 Treasury team is international with employees from around the globe.
-In the course of its activities, L1 Treasury deals with 20 of the largest international banks.
+The L1 Treasury team is international with employees of 12 different nationalities.
 The team is highly experienced and contains all the specialities that would be found in an institutional asset management company, from risk management and investment professionals to technology and infrastructure experts.

-The CIO of L1 Treasury is responsible for implementing the investment strategy within the risk limits and parameters set by its Investment & Risk Committee.
-The Committee consists of Executives of the L1 Group as well as Non-Executives.
+The CIO of L1 Treasury is responsible for implementing the investment strategy within the risk limits and parameters set by its Investment and Risk Committee.
+The Committee consists of executives of the L1 Group as well as non- executives.